 11346.3. (a) State agencies proposing to adopt, or amend, or repeal any administrative regulation shall assess the potential for adverse economic impact on California business enterprises and individuals, avoiding the imposition of unnecessary or unreasonable regulations or reporting, recordkeeping, or compliance requirements.
-For purposes of this subdivision assessing the potential for adverse economic impact shall require agencies, when adopting new regulations or reviewing, or amending, or repealing existing regulations, to adhere to the following requirements, to the extent that these requirements do not conflict with other state or federal laws:
+For purposes of this subdivision assessing the potential for adverse economic impact shall require agencies, when adopting new regulations or reviewing, or amending, existing regulations proposing to adopt, amend, or repeal a regulation, to adhere to the following requirements, to the extent that these requirements do not conflict with other state or federal laws: